mrvanes/24LEDClock/README.md

 An Arduino project

-The ring only consists of 24LEDs so I created a clock that makes use of fractional brightness to display a smooth progressing 12hr clock and seconds dial using three free to choose colors.
+The ring only consists of 24LEDs so I created a clock that makes use of fractional brightness to display a smooth progressing 12hr hour and minutes dial using three free to choose colors.

 [Thingiverse 24 LED Light Clock](https://www.thingiverse.com/thing:4541805)